In This Hub:

 Oh, by the way.
 This information will also go miles for improving the quality of your life, lessening conflict in your life and help you get along with other people.
 This site isn't just about self-defense, it's also about developing every day people skills to make your life easier.

-The newest page is a look at the biggest Pre-Attack Indicator of them all.
+Want to know how to tell you're about to be attacked?Here we look at the biggest Pre-Attack Indicator of them all.

 What are the behaviors that lead to violence?
 In this Martial Secrets podcast, Kris Wilder interviews Marc MacYoung about Conflict Communications and why violence happens